alberto-lazari/masters-thesis/chapters/related-work.typ

 a plugin app can gain access to resources not explicitly declared in its manifest, but for which the container app has access, since the system only enforces restrictions on the container app.
-Furthermore, a plugin app could exploit the fact that the container app has been granted a dangerous permission for another virtual app, automatically extending that permission to all other virtualized apps, including potentially malicious ones.
+Furthermore, if the container app is granted a dangerous permission for a plugin app, it is automatically extended to all other virtual apps, including potentially malicious ones.
 This unintended privilege escalation can lead to serious security breaches, allowing apps to perform actions beyond their intended scope, often without users noticing any anomalous behavior.

-This issue is the main focus of this work.
+This issue is the main focus of this thesis.

 == Boxify
 Introduced in 2015 as one of the first attempts at app-level virtualization for Android,